Leadership Formation

 In my consulting work with large church executive teams, one of the partnerships I invest in most intentionally is the relationship between the Executive Pastor and the Chief Operating Officer.
 In churches that have both roles, this partnership functions as the engine room of the organization: the place where pastoral vision and operational execution either come together or pull apart.

 The distinction between these two roles is important and often poorly understood.
 The Executive Pastor's primary lane is pastoral and relational.
 They translate the Senior Pastor's vision into staff clarity, lead the people who lead the ministry, and carry the pastoral presence of the Senior Pastor into the operational life of the church.
 The COO's primary lane is operational and systemic.
 They own the systems, workflows, and organizational health that make the ministry possible: HR development, financial stewardship, database management, and the rhythms that keep the Senior Pastor informed without requiring their direct involvement in every operational decision.
+Understanding what Gospel-centered executive leadership looks like in practice is essential context for why this partnership matters so much.

 What makes this partnership meaningful is that the boundary between these two lanes is not always clean.
 There are decisions that require both pastoral judgment and operational wisdom.
 There are moments when the COO needs to lead with pastoral presence, and moments when the Executive Pastor needs to make operationally grounded decisions.
-The health of the partnership depends on the two leaders having a clear working agreement (what I call communication norms) that governs how they disagree, decide, and stay unified.
+The health of the partnership depends on the two leaders having a clear working agreement — what I call communication norms — that governs how they disagree, decide, and stay unified.

 In my work with one church's executive team, I structured the development of this partnership around a specific question: what does each leader need from the other to do their best work?
 The Executive Pastor needed the COO to be a trusted operational presence, someone who could carry the organizational weight without requiring constant pastoral oversight.